Add Contextual Menu on Your Website With HTML5

 };

-Then we create one more function, say sendEmail(), that will open the email application.
-The subject of the email will be pre-populated with the document title, while email content will be populated with the user’s selected text.
+Then, create another function, like `sendEmail()`, that opens the email application.
+The email subject will be pre-populated with the document title, and the email content with the user’s selected text.

 function sendEmail() {